Skip to main content

 Price Discovery

-Price finds its natural level based on demand.
-High demand -> price rises.
-Low demand -> price stabilizes or falls.
+Price finds its natural level based on net buying demand.
+High net demand (more buys than sells) -> price rises.
+Equal buys and sells -> price stays stable.

 No Rug Risk